iankohdes/iankohdes.github.io/content/posts/0005-analyse-one-anime-episodes-subtitles.md

 - it compiles to binary so I don’t have to grapple with virtual machines like the JVM, and
 - it has the most user-friendly error messages I’ve ever encountered (compared to other languages I’ve used like Python, Kotlin and Haskell).

 A cynic might comment that I’ve chosen to make life unnecessarily difficult for myself, which is fair.
-I might find that I’ve bitten off more than I can chew and switch back to Python for future NLP analyses.
-Or I might not. 🙃
+Perhaps I’ll find that I’ve bitten off more than I can chew and switch back to Python for future NLP analyses.
+Perhaps not. 🙃

 Now that you have the overall context, let’s consider the metrics I’ll calculate, because the entire data preparation process lays the foundation for them.